zippy/ceptr/README.md

 Or watch a brief overview webinar/video here: https://www.youtube.com/watch?v=3Db-8lD1lNA

-Or check out this prezi: https://prezi.com/raptqxuputwp/ceptr-tech-overview/

 ## Architecture

 For a broad overview of the project see [the Ceptr Revelation] (http://ceptr.org/revelation/)

+Or check out this prezi: https://prezi.com/raptqxuputwp/ceptr-tech-overview/

+Or this longer presentation of that prezi: https://www.youtube.com/watch?v=Y9ZhswdOm14

 ## Streamscapes